Want to keep up with the latest German travel news and views?

 Weimar has a unique classical heritage and an air of elegance.
-However, celebrating the humble onion with a big bash each October is not beneath this vibrant Thuringian town.
+Moreover this vibrant Thuringian town also knows its onions – and celebrates them with a big onion bash every October!

 A little-known world of lakes and waterways lies pillowed in rolling agricultural land north of Berlin.
 A bit of adventure, a bit of history, and a lot of nature.